 Dr Paddy Ross, MA, MSc, PhD

-My main research focus is understanding the functional and structural developmental changes associated with the processing of social stimuli using behavioural studies, fMRI and TMS.
-Primarily I'm interested in the development of emotion recogniton from the body and from the voice.
+My main research focus is understanding how we perceive social signals.
+Primarily I'm interested in emotion recogniton from the body, hands and voice.

-My current projects involve investigating the adaptation effect from the gait of point-light display walkers, the development of the temporal voice areas in children and adolescents, the importance of the hands to emotion recognition from the body, and the development of the ability to recognise affect from short non-speech vocalisations in children and adolescents.
+My current projects involve investigating the ability of children and adults to recognise emotion from the human body, the development of the temporal voice areas in children and adolescents, the importance of the hands to emotion recognition from the body, and the development of the ability to recognise affect from short non-speech vocalisations in children and adolescents.

 - Social interaction using point-light displays

 - Emotion recognition from the body and voice

 - FMRI in children and adolescents